Engineers’ Choice Awards: Frequently Asked Questions

 A: It is our magazine and website style to not include trademarks; instead please put the appropriate company name in front of each initial product mention to ensure appropriate attribution of all products and software.

-Q: How do I know the ballot is complete?
+Q: How do I know the entry form is complete?

-A: Completing the ballot questions in a word-processing document is recommended, in case there’s an Internet disruption while completing the form.
-A complete ballot includes the form filled out truthfully and completely.
-(A payment page appears after the “Submit” button is clicked.)
+A: Completing the entry form questions in a word-processing document is recommended, in case there’s an Internet disruption while completing the form.
+A complete entry form includes the form filled out truthfully and completely.
+An entry is complete when all of the required information is provided, including product image and press release, and the entry fee of $495 per product is paid.

 Q: How should images be prepared?

-A: It should be one image, high resolution, either submitted via the online form or emailed to amcleman(at)cfemedia.com
+A: It should be one image, high resolution, submitted via the online form.

-Recommendation: If it’s software, often a screen shot close-up of a compelling software feature can be more convincing than image of a shrink-wrapped software box.
+Recommendation: If the product is a software, often a screen shot close-up of a compelling software feature can be more convincing than image of a shrink-wrapped software box.

 Q: Is there payment?